To start the console

 For additional consoles, the credentials you use to log into Endpoint Manager must match the credentials used for any drives you have mapped to the core server.
 Otherwise, you might see a "Multiple connections" error in the console login dialog.

-Use this dialog to launch the console and connect to a core server.
+Use this dialog box to launch the console and connect to a core server.

-- Username: Identifies a Ivanti user.
+- Username: Identifies an Ivanti management console user.
 This might be an administrator user or some other type of user with restricted access

 (see Role-based administration overview).
-The user must be a member of one of the Ivanti groups on the core server.
 Follow the normal Windows rules for remote login (i.e., if the user is local to that core server, just enter the user name; if the user is a domain user, enter the domain name\user name).

 - Password: The user's password.
-(NOTE: If a Ivanti Administrator changes the password of another user, for example an additional console user, the new password does not take effect until that user reboots their console.
-At that point, the user would enter their new password to log into the console.)
+NOTE: If a Ivanti console administrator changes the password of another user, for example an additional console user, the new password doesn't take effect until that user restarts their console.
+At that point, the user would enter their new password to log into the console.

 With single sign-on, a user can log onto the Ivanti console without having to enter a username and password.
 If the user is the logged in user, the Windows credentials will pass through and the console will not prompt the user for login information.

 To enable Single Sign-on

 - On the core server, launch the Ivanti Manacgement Console.